This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 The light reflected on the golden folding screen

-The spring breeze gently sways
+The spring breeze gently shakes

-A little white sake?
+A little white sake

 The red-faced Minister of the Right

-Change your clothes and tie your obi.
+Change your kimono and tie your obi

-I look bloated today too
+Today I look bloated too

-On this fine day in spring
+On this fine spring day

 The most joyous of all is Hinamatsuri